segi3/saveme-rest-nodejs/README.md

 ```
 Required variables name are already included in `.env-sample` and all is obtainable from the google firebase console.

 Second, is to get an application service account key that is also obtainable from the google firebase console.
-Once it is obtained, place the service account key on the root folder of the project with the name `serviceAccountKey.jon`.
+Once it is obtained, place the service account key on the root folder of the project with the name `serviceAccountKey.json`.

 Example of `serviceAccountKey.json`
 ```json